Prasheel24/ballbot/README.md

 ## Run
 To run the main program and design the State Space, run the file - [mainBallBot](https://github.com/Prasheel24/ballbot/blob/master/code/mainBallBot.m)
-To verify the simulation results of balancing control, run the file - [balancingControl](https://github.com/Prasheel24/ballbot/blob/master/code/balancingControl.slx)
+<br> To verify the simulation results of balancing control, run the file - [balancingControl](https://github.com/Prasheel24/ballbot/blob/master/code/balancingControl.slx)
-To run the simulation of the stationkeeping control, use this file - [stationKeepingControl](https://github.com/Prasheel24/ballbot/blob/master/code/stationKeepingControl.slx)
+<br> To run the simulation of the stationkeeping control, use this file - [stationKeepingControl](https://github.com/Prasheel24/ballbot/blob/master/code/stationKeepingControl.slx)

 ## Demo
 The output from the balancing control for the stabilisation of body angles (phi) can be seen in the image below-